Austin College Bulletin 2021-2022

 Washington, D.C.
 20202

+Austin College grants Bachelor of Arts degrees for undergraduate students completing all appropriate degree requirements.
 Austin College has three dates when students may complete their degree requirements: May, August, or January graduation.
 The official date is placed on the diploma and on the student’s permanent record.

 Austin College holds a single graduation celebration each year in May.
 Candidates completing the requirements for a degree during the spring term are expected to participate in baccalaureate and commencement ceremonies.
 Students who complete their degree requirements at other times of the year are invited to participate in the May commencement.